 The earnings rate was recently dramatically reduced so that you now earn 1 Clubcard point for every £4 of spend in Tesco and 1 point per £8 of non Tesco spend.
 You now need to spend £1,000 in Tesco to secure a £2.50 voucher which converts into 600 AVIOS with British Airways or 625 Flying Miles with Virgin.

 This is still more favourable than the Lloyds card however which would reward you with just 400 AVIOS for the same spend!

 Con: Low earnings rate and little else to excite unless you want 30 months interest free credit!
 Swank honeymoon maybe?

 The Premium version of the card allows you to earn 1 Clubcard points for every £1 spend in Tesco and 0.25 Clubcard points per £1 everywhere else. £1,000 spend in Tesco would therefore earn you 1,000 clubcard points which would convert into 2,400 AVIOS or 2,500 Virgin Flying Miles.
 This is a reasonable rate of 2.4 or 2.5 miles per £1 spend.

 If you only use the card for non-Tesco spend where you earn 0.25 clubcard points for every £1 spend, that same £1,000 would earn you either 600 BA miles or 625 Virgin Flying Miles – an earnings rate of 0.6 or 0.625 respectively.

-Pro: In my opinion, travel addicts would be better investing this annual fee into a card with a better accumulation rate
+Pro: In my opinion, travel addicts would be better investing this annual fee into a card with a better accumulation rate and sign up bonus.

 Con: £150 annual fee with a poor earnings rate for the fee

-Best for sign up bonus: British Airways Premium Plus card
+Sign up bonus: British Airways Premium Plus card

-Best for flexibility: American Express Gold
+Flexibility: American Express Gold

 Have your say